Be a Hedgehog Hero!

 Haven’t seen a hedgehog?

 We’re also encouraging people to link their gardens to allow hedgehogs free movement across the city to find food and mates.
-Hedgehog Street has some top tips on how to link your garden and encourage hedgehogs.
-You can even add your hedgehog hole to their hedgehog hole street map.
+Here are some guides on how to create a hedgehog hole and how to create a hedgehog house.

 For more information on long-term monitoring projects, further ways to help and for more information on their current status, visit: